 Sections 11.3.1 and 11.3.2 above describe the statutory processes whereby traditional Aboriginal owners and native title holders are given an opportunity to negotiate an agreement about how petroleum exploration and production must occur on Indigenous land in the NT.
 The Panel has not sighted any of these agreements, however, the Panel understands that the agreements cover topics such as sacred site matters, environmental protection, roads, airstrips, cultural and social impacts, liquor and employment opportunities.
 The NLC and CLC have described the agreements as "a cornerstone of traditional owner informed consent and control over use of their land."
-55
+63

 With regard to sacred site protection, the Panel understands that exploration agreements include, "specific terms and conditions... designed to ensure that companies cannot access land or undertake exploration activities without first having those activities present to and discussed by affected traditional Aboriginal owners."
-56
+64

 This means that traditional owners have ongoing opportunities to have input into gas companies' work programs once the permit has been granted.
-It is clear from the submissions made by the Land Councils and gas companies that the agreements ensure that traditional owners have oversight and control of activities that are undertaken on country on a work-program-by-work program basis.
-The NLC submitted that the gas companies' proposed activities for the year are discussed with, and approved by, traditional owners at annual work program meetings.57
+It is clear from the submissions made by the Land Councils and gas companies that the agreements ensure that traditional owners have oversight of activities that are undertaken on country on a work-program-by-work-program basis.
+The NLC submitted that, under the terms of NLC agreements, traditional owners are consulted and their advice is sought to ensure that sacred sites and other culturally sensitive areas will not be impacted by a proposed works program.
+Amendments to the proposed works can be requested by the Land Council if it is apparent that such sites are likely to be affected, however, this should not be interpreted as a broad approval process.65 As noted previously, Land Councils and traditional Aboriginal owners do not have the right to stop production once they have agreed to the grant of an exploration permit.